vagetablechicken/HybridSQL-docs/hybridse/usage/simple_engine_demo.md

 # Design a simple SQL engine

 In this article, we try to help developers to build their own SQL engine.
-We just simply our storage system by using a memory table so that we can pay more attention on implementation of engine.
+We just simplify our storage system by using a memory table so that we can pay more attention on implementation of engine.

-Before deeply insight the details, let's  briefly outline how to design simple SQL engine with HybridSE:
+Before gain a deeper insight into the implementation, let's  briefly outline how to design simple SQL engine using HybridSE:

 1. Design memory table storage
 2. Implement Catalog and TableHandler, e.g, `SimpleCatalog`, `SimpleTableHandler`.